-Apprentices will need to state how the evidence they have provided demonstrates how they have met the relevant outcome (see section 5.4.1 for more information on evidence).
+Apprentices will need to state how the evidence they have provided demonstrates how they have met the relevant outcome.
 They will also be required to evaluate their learning and that any further learning or development opportunities have been identified.

 5.2 University-Based Learning